 Lectures will be recorded and students on the course will be able to stream these recordings at a time of their choosing, provided they have an Internet connection.

-- The Irish Constitution with particular emphasis on provisions on education
+- The Irish Constitution

 - The European Convention on Human Rights

 9.30am–1pm – Dr Claire O’Connor BL:Key Stakeholders in Education including:

 - The Role of the Department of Education and Skills

 - Statutory Function of the Principal

 - The Role of the Parent

 - Schools and Patronage